FINDING A SERIES OR AN AUTHOR:

 Series: ASHLEY PARKER SERIES

-Plot Type: UF, Zombie Apocalypse
+Plot Type: Urban Fantasy (UF), Zombie Apocalypse

 Publisher and Titles: Titan